EvilPhatBoi/McpSqlServer/README.md

 }
 ```

-**Note for macOS users:** If you experience connection issues, the server automatically adjusts settings for macOS.
-You can also manually set:
+**Note for legacy SQL Servers:** If you experience SSL/TLS connection issues with older SQL Server versions, try:
+- `"ENCRYPT": "false"` to disable TLS/SSL encryption
-- `"TRUST_SERVER_CERTIFICATE": "true"`
+- `"TRUST_SERVER_CERTIFICATE": "true"` to trust self-signed certificates
-- `"CONNECTION_TIMEOUT": "60"` or higher
+- `"CONNECTION_TIMEOUT": "60"` or higher for slower connections
 - `"DEBUG": "true"` to see detailed connection logs

 ### Option 2: Clone and run locally